2018 Young Leaders Program

 - research interest(s)

 - benefits expected from YLP

 - whether or not you are interested in making a presentation (If yes, provide a preliminary title, abstract, or presentation text.)

-- where you will be located in early August 2015.
-If an applicant is selected, NEAEF will make the final decision on the YLP Fellow’s itinerary and the amount of airfare to be covered by NEAEF.
+- where you will be located in July 2018.
+If an applicant is selected, NEAEF will make the final decision on the YLP Fellow's itinerary and the airfare to be covered by NEAEF.

 - Curriculum vitae

-Please direct your inquiries or submit all the documents in your application to firstname.lastname@example.org by Monday, June 8.
+Please direct your inquiries or submit all the documents in your application to email@example.com by May 4, 2018.
 Only email submissions are accepted.
 If you do not receive a reply acknowledging receipt of your application, the application may not have been transmitted properly.
-In this case, please check with us on the status of your application.
+In this case, please check with NEAEF on the status of your application.